ciCciC/dsclassifyingmusicgenre/README.md

 - collections: for counting words within a collection

 # Approach

+Question: Are there any distinguishable features of a pop song?
+In other words: what sets a pop song (lyrically) apart from other genres?

 In order to answer this question, we must first understand the question posed.
 The producer would like to know the characteristics of a pop song.
 This means that we have to extract the characteristics of the pop song genre that distinguish it from other genres.
 Furthermore, with the result from extraction we will conclude whether the given lyrics is a classic pop or not.